D0nw0r/Blog/content/posts/first_post.md

 This is an example of what the shellcode could look like (I use NeoVim, btw).

-So now, after patching the DLL and saving it as a binary file, we can use any shellcode loader to load our payload.
+So now, after patching the DLL and saving it as a binary file, **we can use any shellcode loader to load our RDLL, and develop it with the CRT enabled.**

 ![alt text](/images/outcome.png)

 ## Was this all worth the trouble?

-I went out to solve a problem that didn't really require a solution (sRDI already existed), but I ended up learning a lot from the journey itself.
-Trying things and understanding why they work, their design choices, troubleshooting them are skills that I have found valuable to have in this field.
+I went out to solve a problem originally but along the way it transformed into something else.
+I ended up learning a lot from the journey itself.
+Trying things, understanding why they work, their design choices, troubleshooting them are skills that I have found valuable to have in this field.

+**Customizing and adapting existing solutions, turning them into our own is no different than being a musician and using chords in different rhythms or orders to make our own songs.**

-I will be posting the code soon to my Github page, or should I re-write everything in Rust?...
+I will be posting the source code of the RDLL-CRT soon to my Github page, or should I re-write everything in Rust?...

 ### Special thanks